Comedy: Dionysiac origins, Aristophanes and Aristotle

 Starting from 425 BCE, Aristophanes, a comic play and satirical author of the Ancient Greek theater, wrote 40 comedies, 11 of which survive.
 Aristophanes developed his type of comedy from the earlier satyr plays, which were often highly obscene.
 The only surviving examples of the satyr plays are by Euripides, which are much later examples and not representative of the genre.
 In ancient Greece, comedy originated in bawdy and ribald songs or recitations apropos of phallic processions and fertility festivals or gatherings.

 Around 335 BCE, Aristotle, in his work Poetics, stated that comedy originated in phallic processions and the light treatment of the otherwise base and ugly.
 He also adds that the origins of comedy are obscure because it was not treated seriously from its inception.
 However, comedy had its own Muse: Thalia.

 Aristotle taught that comedy was generally positive for society, since it brings forth happiness, which for Aristotle was the ideal state, the final goal in any activity.
 For Aristotle, a comedy did not need to involve sexual humor.
 A comedy is about the fortunate rise of a sympathetic character.
 Aristotle divides comedy into three categories or subgenres: farce, romantic comedy, and satire.
 On the other hand, Plato taught that comedy is a destruction to the self.
 He believed that it produces an emotion that overrides rational self-control and learning.
 In The Republic, he says that the guardians of the state should avoid laughter, "for ordinarily when one abandons himself to violent laughter, his condition provokes a violent reaction."
 Plato says comedy should be tightly controlled if one wants to achieve the ideal state.

-Also in Poetics, Aristotle defined comedy as one of the original four genres of literature.
-The other three genres are tragedy, epic poetry, and lyric poetry.
+Also in Poetics, Aristotle defined comedy as one of the original four genres of literature: verse, drama (comedy, tragedy, and the satyr play), lyric poetry, and epic poetry.
 Literature, in general, is defined by Aristotle as a mimesis, or imitation of life.
-Comedy is the third form of literature, being the most divorced from a true mimesis.
+Comedy is the most divorced from a true mimesis.
 Tragedy is the truest mimesis, followed by epic poetry, comedy, and lyric poetry.
 The genre of comedy is defined by a certain pattern according to Aristotle's definition.
 Comedies begin with low or base characters seeking insignificant aims and end with some accomplishment of the aims which either lightens the initial baseness or reveals the insignificance of the aims.